dependabot/dependabot-core/README.md

 Dependabot Core is public because we're more interested in it having an impact than we are in making a buck from it.
-We'd love you to use [Dependabot][dependabot], so that we can continue to develop it, but if you want to build and host your own version then this library should make doing so a *lot* easier.
+We'd love you to use [Dependabot][dependabot] so that we can continue to develop it, but if you want to build and host your own version then this library should make doing so a *lot* easier.